Da'Shawn Hand: Detroit Lions

 Hand was selected by the Detroit Lions in the fourth round (114th overall) of the 2018 NFL draft.
 He made his professional debut in the Lions' season opener against the New York Jets.
 In Week 4, against the Dallas Cowboys, he recorded his first professional sack.
 In the following game, he was able to record another sack in the victory against the Green Bay Packers.
 He was placed on injured reserve on December 18, 2018.
 He was named to the PFWA All-Rookie Team.

 The 2019 season was an injury riddled sophomore season for Hand.
 He suffered an elbow injury early in training camp and missed the first six weeks of the regular season.
 He returned for two weeks, then suffered an ankle injury in Week 9 and missed the next three games.
 He returned in Week 13, but suffered a setback with the ankle injury and was placed on injured reserve on December 12, 2019.

 In 2020, Hand was relegated to a backup role, playing in about 50% of the total defensive snaps while only starting one game of 10 games played.
 He missed three games early in the season with a groin injury, then suffered an ankle injury in Week 14.
 He was placed on injured reserve on December 19, 2020.

 On September 2, 2021, Hand was placed on injured reserve.
 He was activated on October 30.
 He was placed back on injured reserve on November 23, ending his season.
 He was released on November 30.

 Indianapolis Colts

 On December 21, 2021, Hand was signed to the Indianapolis Colts' practice squad.
 He was released on December 31.

 Tennessee Titans

 On January 5, 2022, Hand was signed to the Tennessee Titans practice squad.
 On February 15, Hand signed a reserve/future contract with the Titans.
 He was placed on injured reserve on September 13.

 Miami Dolphins

 On August 6, 2023, Hand signed with the Miami Dolphins.
 He was released on August 29 and re-signed to the practice squad.
 Hand was promoted to the active roster on September 16.

 On March 18, 2024, Hand re-signed with the Dolphins.

 Los Angeles Chargers

 On March 13, 2025, Hand signed with the Los Angeles Chargers on a one-year, $3.35 million contract.
+After suffering a groin injury in Week 5 against the Washington Commanders, Hand was placed on injured reserve on October 11.
+He was activated on November 8, ahead of the team's Week 10 matchup against the Pittsburgh Steelers.

+Atlanta Falcons

+On March 16, 2026, Hand signed a one-year, $3 million contract with the Atlanta Falcons.
+On September 16, Hand was placed on season-ending injured reserve after a quad injury.